CLASS DESCRIPTIONS

 The second part of each of the acting classes are devoted to improvisation, scene work, and monologues where students apply what they have learned in the exercise work to fulfill the demands of a play and the creation of a role.

-The core of every program is enrollment in two Method Acting classes with two different teachers.
 Elective classes are included in all full-time programs and may be added at an a-la-carte rate to the Part-Time Program.

-ELECTIVE CLASSES
+ADDITIONAL CLASSES

 The Lee Strasberg Theatre & Film Institute in Los Angeles is constantly evolving just like the city.
 As we seek to meet the actors’ needs, new acting classes are designed and added to our curriculum.
 Each class is carefully selected or created in order to expand the training of the Method actor.
 The following is a guide of elective classes that are frequently offered at the Los Angeles campus.
 Courses may be offered on rotation or seasonally.
 Please check the class schedule for our most current class offerings.
 Please note that some courses below may be program requirements, program specific and/or have pre-requisites.